 We’re records folks; we love this stuff!

-If you’re excited and eager to talk with us about microfilm scanning, call us at 800-FLY-FILM (oh yeah, we have “film” in our phone number) or send an email to firstname.lastname@example.org.
-We’ll get you connected with one of our reps to discuss your project and see where we can help.
-Before getting in touch, here are some things you could do to make the chat even smoother:
+If you’re ready to chat with us about microfilm scanning, call us at 800-FLY-FILM (oh yeah, we have “film” in our phone number) or send an email to firstname.lastname@example.org.
+We’ll get you connected with one of our reps to discuss your project and see how we can help.